rhorv/events-poc/README.md

 ## How does the processing work / what should I see?

-The application has 2 messages ``transaction_cleared`` and ``calculate_charges``
+### Example1

-In the current setup, there is a single handler listening to ``transaction_cleared`` and publishing ``calculate_charges`` as a consequence, therefore in order for you to see anything happening you should kick the process off by publishing a ``transaction_cleared`` event.
+In the first example, the application cares about 2 messages ``transaction_cleared`` and ``calculate_charges`` In the current setup, there is a single handler listening to ``transaction_cleared`` and publishing ``calculate_charges`` as a consequence, therefore in order for you to see anything happening you should kick the process off by publishing a ``transaction_cleared`` event.
-You can publish this message either by hand in the web UI, or use a small script was provided for your convenience called "QuickPublish" in the main application (just run QuickPublish.java from you IDE)
+You can publish this message either by hand in the web UI, or use a small script was provided for your convenience called "Example1" in the main application (just run Example1.java from you IDE)

 Once the ``transaction_cleared`` event is published, (and the consumer is running, or started up after) you should see it processing the event, handling it, and publishing the ``calculate_charges`` command as a response to it.
 What exactly happens depends on which consumer is configured, it's a difference of how the 2 are set up.